Whidbey Island has specific water issues.

 The well water on Whidbey Island comes from rain and ground water in glacial deposits.
 In general, the water in the fields and the towns is less ridden with minerals than the water along the beaches, which are often heavy with iron; the water in the forests often contains tannin as well.
 Whidbey soil is mottled with iron and heavy in calcium and manganese.
 Consequently the water is hard, and in most areas of the island there is noticeable staining on the water fixtures such as the sinks, toilets, tubs, showers and laundry.
 While the white calcium deposits can be scraped off, the gray or black stains from manganese are more difficult, and the brown and orange stains from iron are most difficult to clean off.
 If these minerals are removed from the water before they enter the main part of the house, there will be no odor, no color, no staining, and the water will taste pure.

 Aqua Alternatives has been installing water treatment systems in Clinton, Langley, Freeland, Greenbank, Coupeville, Oak Harbor and the San Juan Islands since 1977 with noticeable success.
-Aqua Alternatives is licensed, bonded and insured.
+Dean Petrich, with Aqua Alternatives, is licensed, bonded and insured.

 The best way to treat water on Whidbey Island and vicinity is with oxygen or ozone.
 Sometimes water is so bad that ozone treatment needs to be supplemented with one or several of the following: a water softener, tannin resin, pH stabilizer, ultraviolet sterilizer, granular activated carbon (GAC) filter, compressed carbon block, a reverse osmosis final filter, or an arsenic filter.
 Now that the permissible arsenic level has been lowered from 50 to 10 parts, there is an increased concern for filtering arsenic as well.
 Because arsenic is considered a toxic element, the removal of arsenic often requires a special system.
 The oxygenation system will treat all of these issues in one installation, all for the same cost.